soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 This design (based on RBAC permissions) lets you determine which alerts can be  viewed (and acted on) by users in specific job roles in your organization.

 The following table lists the roles that are required to view alerts from the 6 different alert categories.
 The first column in the tables lists all the Security & Compliance Center roles.
-A check mark indicates that a person who is assigned that role can view alerts from one of the 6 alert categories listed in the top row.
+A check mark indicates that a user who is assigned that role can view alerts from the corresponding alert category listed in the top row.

 |<br/>|Data governance|Data loss prevention|Mail flow|Permissions|Threat management|Others |
 |:---------|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|